The Principle of Hope

 Persons

-Ernst Bloch (1885-1977), one of the most scintillating intellectuals of the 20th century and one of the most influential thinkers of the 1968 movement, ended his academic career as professor of Philosophy at the University of Tübingen.
+Ernst Bloch (1885–1977) was one of the most scintillating intellectuals of the 20th century and a major influence on the West German student movement.
+He ended his academic career as professor of Philosophy at the University of Tübingen.

-Ernst Bloch (1885-1977), one of the most scintillating intellectuals of the 20th century and one of the most influential thinkers of the 1968...
+Ernst Bloch (1885–1977) was one of the most scintillating intellectuals of the 20th century and a major influence on the West German...

 OTHER PUBLICATIONS